DETAILED ACTION

 As an example, Par.
 136 recites “In some embodiments, the digital communication protocol is a connectionless, digital communication protocol.
 In some embodiments, the digital communication protocol comprises a connectionless, digital communication protocol.
 In some embodiments, the digital communication protocol is a connection-oriented, digital communication protocol.
 In some embodiments, the digital communication protocol comprises a connection-oriented, digital communication protocol.”

-As can be seen, the sentences are repetitive in nature, swapping ‘is’ for ‘comprises’, or stating that a connectionless, digital communication protocol comprises a connectionless, digital communication protocol.
+As can be seen, the specification is repetitive in nature and is not claim language, swapping ‘is’ for ‘comprises’, or stating that a connectionless, digital communication protocol comprises a connectionless, digital communication protocol.
 Other paragraphs have similar issues and are thus not short and specific.

 The specification is requested to be cleaned up of these minor informalities.